usmansbk/blog-draft/markdowns/redux.md

   };

   const dispatch = (action) => {
-    // We now delegate action to the function todoReducer(state, action);
+    // We now delegate to the new function todoReducer(state, action);
   };